 Level 1: Where a pupil or siblings are isolating awaiting a test.

-Level 2: Where a whole class, bubble or the school are required to enter isolation; or in response to any local lockdown.
+Level 2: Where a contact-tracing group, whole class, bubble or the school are required to enter isolation; or in response to any local or national lockdown.
 In this scenario roles and responsibilities of the staff affected are outlined below.
 Work set will be in line with expectations outlined in ‘Guidance for full opening: Schools’,

 The school’s procedure and approach to meeting these expectations is detailed in Appendix 2.